andestech/amazon-freertos/libraries/3rdparty/unity/docs/UnityHelperScriptsGuide.md

 ## With a Little Help From Our Friends

 Sometimes what it takes to be a really efficient C programmer is a little non-C.
-The Unity project includes a couple of Ruby scripts for making your life just a tad easier.
+The Unity project includes a couple Ruby scripts for making your life just a tad easier.
 They are completely optional.
 If you choose to use them, you'll need a copy of Ruby, of course.
 Just install whatever the latest version is, and it is likely to work.
 You can find Ruby at [ruby-lang.org](https://ruby-labg.org/).